Book an appointment

 - Vaginal irritation, itching or soreness of vagina

 - Painful urination.

 - A red patch or spots on the head of the penis

 - Excessive smegma (the white stuff under the foreskin)

 - Visual inspection

 Usually straightforward with creams or a one off dose of antifungal tablets

 Bacterial vaginosis (BV)

-Balanitis is an infection of the foreskin.
-It can be caused by bacterial or fungal infection.
-Symptoms can include a red, itchy penile head or foreskin with or without swelling of the foreskin, and in some cases difficulty in retracting the foreskin.
-A discharge can be present, usually with a strong odour
+Balanitis is an infection of the foreskin, caused by bacterial or fungal infection.
+Symptoms can include a red, itchy penile head or foreskin with or without swelling of the foreskin.
+In some cases difficulty in retracting the foreskin.
+As well as a discharge, usually with a strong odour

 I have over 14 years experience providing sexual health screening and I offer a completely confidential, professional, non judgemental service from start to end.
 If you are not sure if you have been at risk, then I offer a normal consultation to discuss the possible risks and whether screening would be appropriate.
 We discuss and agree all costs beforehand so you know exactly where you stand and I will always provide you with clear and accurate advice based on current British Association for Sexual Health and HIV (BASHH )guidelines.